-This Quarterly Report on Form 10-Q (this "Quarterly Report") for the quarterly period ended September 30, 2023 contains forward-looking statements.
-Forward-looking statements are neither historical facts nor assurances of future performance.
-Instead, they are based only on our current beliefs, expectations, and assumptions regarding the future of our business, future plans and strategies, projections, anticipated events and trends, the economy, and other future conditions.
-This includes, without limitation, statements regarding the financial position and the plans and objectives of management for our future operations.
-Such statements can be identified by the fact that they do not relate strictly to historical or current facts.
-When used in this prospectus, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
-Factors that could materially affect our business operations and financial performance and condition include, but are not limited to, those risks and uncertainties described herein under "Item 1A.
+3. Release of future performance.
+Instead, they are based only on our current beliefs, expectations, Claims.

+Executive agrees that, as a condition to Executive's right to receive the payments and assumptions regarding benefits set forth in Section 2(b) of this Agreement, within 21 calendar days following the future of our business, future plans Separation Date (the "Release Period"), Executive shall execute and strategies, projections, anticipated events deliver the Release to the Company.
+If Executive fails to execute and trends, deliver the economy, and other future conditions.
+This includes, without limitation, statements regarding Release to the financial position and Company during the plans and objectives of management for our future operations.
+Such statements can be identified Release Period, or if the Release is revoked by the fact that they do not relate strictly to historical Executive or current facts.
+When used in this prospectus, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "would" and similar expressions may identify forward-looking statements, but the absence of these words otherwise does not mean that a statement is not forward-looking.
+Factors that could materially affect our business operations become effective and financial performance and condition include, but are not limited to, those risks and uncertainties described herein under "Item 1A.
 Risk Factors," those described in our Annual Report on Form 10-K for the year ended December 31, 2022, under "Item 1A.
 Risk Factors," and those described in our proxy statement/prospectus filed with the U.S. Securities and Exchange Commission (the "SEC") on August 11, 2023.
 You are urged to consider these factors carefully in evaluating the forward-looking statements and are cautioned not to place undue reliance on the forward-looking statements.
 The forward-looking statements are based on information available to us as of the filing date of this Quarterly Report.
 Unless required by law, we do not intend to publicly update or revise any forward-looking statements to reflect new information or future events or otherwise.
 You should, however, review the risk factors we describe in the reports we will file from time to time with the SEC after the date of this Quarterly Report.